hiimbalii/popstock/docs/jira.md

 ## In Prog - UI
 *(ui and logic is separated so i can get feedback on my code easier)*

+* As a user I must see how much 'money' i have left to trade with

+Define and implement 'wallet', which shows the remaining balance of the user.
+Implement a solution to keep track of the balance of the user

+* As a user I must see recommended songs I can trade

+Define and implement 'marketplace', where the user can see the songs recommended by spotify
 ## In Prog - Logic

 ## QA